jimam/OpenIC/README.md

 OpenIC
 ======

-An OpenInformationCenter.
+An Open Information Center.
 A repo for the PA Consultancy Raspberry Pi competition.